stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 ### Task 2: Open the starter solution in Visual Studio

-1. On the LabVM, open File Explorer and navigate to `C:\ServerlessMCW\MCW-Serverless-architecture-master\Hands-on lab\lab-files\src\TollBooth`
+1. On the LabVM, open File Explorer and navigate to `C:\ServerlessMCW\MCW-Serverless-architecture-master\Hands-on lab\lab-files\src\TollBooth`.

 2. From the **TollBooth** folder, open the Visual Studio Solution by double-clicking the `TollBooth.sln` file.